What is a branding shoot? Why do does one matter for your business?

 There are natural light indoor studios, Peerspace rentals, AirBnbs, private homes, coworking spaces, and more.
 The options are really endless when it comes to finding a location for your branding shoot.

-Find props that fit your brand
+Use props that enhance your story and reflect you brand

 Another great idea is using props that have meaning and perhaps a story behind them.
 Maybe it’s your purse that you purchased after your first big sale.
 Or maybe a writing pen that your grandmother passed down to you.